Borat Sagdiyev: Denigration of Jews

 When I was in university, there was this major historian of the Third Reich, Ian Kershaw, who said, "The path to Auschwitz was paved with indifference."
 I know it's not very funny being a comedian talking about the Holocaust, but it's an interesting idea that not everyone in Germany had to be a raving anti-Semite.
 They just had to be apathetic.

 (The exact line from Kershaw's 1983 book Popular Opinion and Political Dissent in the Third Reich was that "the road to Auschwitz was built by hate, but paved with indifference".)

-However, the Anti-Defamation League, a United States–based group that "...combat[s] anti-Semitism and bigotry of all kinds", complained to HBO after Borat performed his country and western song "In My Country There Is Problem".
+However, the Anti-Defamation League, a United States–based group that "combat[s] anti-Semitism and bigotry of all kinds", complained to HBO after Borat performed his country and western song "In My Country There Is Problem".
 It called on people to "throw the Jew down the well", warning that "you must be careful of his teeth" and that "you must grab him by his money", and was welcomed with applause and participation by some members of an audience in Tucson, Arizona.
 The full chorus goes: "Throw the Jew down the well / So my country can be free / You must grab him by his horns / Then we have a big party."
-Regarding the enthusiastic response to "In My Country There Is Problem", he says, "Did it reveal that they were anti-Semitic?
-Perhaps.
-But maybe it just revealed that they were indifferent to anti-Semitism."

-In another scene, Borat visits the Serengeti Range ranch in Texas, where the owner of the ranch, Gene Gordon confides that he believes the Holocaust was a necessity for Germany.
-He further implies that he would have no moral qualms about running a ranch where people can hunt, in Borat's words, "deer...then Jew."
+In another scene, Borat visits the Serengeti Range ranch in Texas, where the owner of the ranch, Gene Gordon, confides that he believes the Holocaust was a necessity for Germany.
+He further implies that he would have no moral qualms about running a ranch where people can hunt, in Borat's words, "deer... then Jew."